I-K-Sakur/Infinity-Runner/README.md

 # [Infinity-Runner]

-Example: "A fast-paced endless runner game where you dodge obstacles and collect points."
+ "A fast-paced endless runner game where you dodge obstacles and collect points."

 ---